 Executioners were usually paid little more than the clothes of the condemned

 Most criminal punishments were extremely cruel.
-People were whipped (flogged) or hung for petty thefts or small crimes.
+People were whipped (flogged) or hanged for petty thefts or small crimes.
 You could be hanged for stealing a loaf of bread.
 When Queen Elizabeth took the throne, torture became even more common.
 Women were burned alive for treason or witchcraft, though some took pity on them and strangled them first to spare them the ordeal.

 Crosses were placed at crossroads to prevent people from urinating

 Crosses were placed at specific crossroads or in specific places or near the corners of palaces to dissuade men from “relieving themselves.”
+It’s unclear just how effective this method was.

 A football (soccer) “field” was 1 mile long and could be played by as many people as wanted